cms-flash/notes/18-19-sem1/principles-of-operating-systems.md

 - Segmentation:

-  - Segmentation divides an address space to fixed-length segments and allocates them memory independently and contiguously per their used sized.
+  - Segmentation divides an address space to fixed-length intervals called segments and allocates them memory independently and contiguously per their used sized.

-  - With segmentation, the first few bits of a logical address represent the segment id, and the remainder stores the offset.
+  - The first few bits of a logical address represent the segment id, and the remainder stores the offset.

+  - Each process has a segment table where an entry describes each of its segments.

-  - Organization of a segment descriptor:
+  - Organization of a segment table entry:

     - Base;